 No two co-ops are the same, and co-ops themselves come in a wide variety of forms and operate in every sector of the economy.
-But there are a few things shareholders, members and directors can do to help make their co-op more successful – no matter what sector or structure they have.
+But there are a few things shareholders, members, directors — and you — can do to help make your co-op more successful – no matter what sector or structure they have.

 Here are 6 we picked out.